Guild of One-Name Studies

 My paternal grandmother was a FORREST, born 1919 in Burnley, Lancashire, England.
 Most of her ancestors came from Lancashire, mainly the Clitheroe area.

 So far I have traced back to 1827 where my 3rd Great Grandfather, Henry Forrest, was born and died in 1902.
 He was one of 6 children of Edmund Forrest and Margaret.
 Edmund was born in 1795 but I have yet to establish where he was born so at the moment he is just marked in pencil on my tree until I can prove he was the father of Henry and his siblings.
+There were many FORREST's in the Clitheroe/Waddington/Blackburn areas during the 1800-1900's.

 I was born in Burnley, Lancashire and most of my immediate family still live in the area.
 I am now based in Staffordshire, England but travel frequently to Lancashire.